Goals

 Maintenance of key tourist areas

-Margaret’s viewpoint, Buffalo viewpoint, Angels’ View viewpoint, Waves and Whales viewpoint and the picnic areas have been maintained.
-In addition, the picnic tables and benches along the cliff edge have been beautifully decorated in mosaic by a group of residents.
+The BRA fund a cleaning and clearing project covering Margaret’s viewpoint, Buffalo viewpoint, Angels’ View viewpoint, Waves and Whales viewpoint and the picnic areas.
+The picnic tables and benches along the cliff edge have been beautifully decorated in mosaic by a group of residents.

 Join Us